mert-kurttutan/torchview/README.md

 import graphviz
 graphviz.set_jupyter_format('png')
 ```
-This problem does not occur on other jupyter platforms e.g. JupyterLab or Google Colab.
+This problem does not occur on other platforms e.g. JupyterLab or Google Colab.

 **Supported Features**
 * Almost all the models, RNN, Sequentials, Skip Connection